saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 0.5671
 ```

-So we end up with a model yielding 56.71% validation accuracy, which is slightly better than Matt's score, which makes sense as we're also tuning more hyperparameters.
+So I end up with a model yielding 56.71% validation accuracy, which is slightly better than Matt's score, which makes sense as I'm also tuning more hyperparameters.
 All in all this ended up taking less than 2.5 hours!

 This package is still work in progress, but it's coming close to reaching a stable state (at the time of writing it's at version 0.6).
 If you think you'll find this useful then I'd appreciate if you could give [the repo](https://github.com/saattrupdan/naturalselection) a star, and feel free to open a ticket if you spot a bug.
 Pull requests with fixes or new features would also be awesome!